rward2861/csc354/README.md

 # FiPi Web Application

 The FiPi Web Application is a senior seminar project that functions as an alternative method for storing and securing valuable items.
-The project itself encompases the functionalities built-in with OpenCV's facial recognition software (LBPH) in order to create a smart lock that uses a Raspberry Pi to unlock a treasure box.
+The project itself encompasses the functionalities built-in with OpenCV's facial recognition software (LBPH) in order to create a smart lock that uses a Raspberry Pi to unlock a treasure box.
 Please see below for installation guidelines.

 # Pre Installation: